rehierl/node-tree-outliner/1-1-3-graph-theory/0-2-characteristics.md

 ## wikipedia, directed graph

 * aka. digraph
-* each edge in a directed graph as a direction/orientation
+* each edge in a directed graph has a direction/orientation
 * i.e. the edges are ordered pairs of vertices
 * arcs A - undirected connections, unordered pairs
 * edges E - directed connections, ordered pairs - aka. arrow